 Some of our clients are global business leaders and philanthropists who’ve helped to change the world.
 Yet, their search results didn’t accurately reflect their accomplishments.
 And in some cases, Google results, Knowledge Graph, Wikipedia pages and other public profiles were inaccurate or incomplete.

 We can help ensure that your online reputation management is both positive AND accurate.

 In the next section, I’ll reveal some of the most powerful strategies you can use to improve your online reputation.
 However, before you dive in, be warned:

 Managing your internet reputation takes time and effort.
 In fact, we assign multiple reputation management experts, SEO analysts and content writers to each of our accounts.
 With that said, let’s get started!

 It’s much easier to bury negative search results if you find and address issues before others notice them.

-First, search yourself or your brand to see what comes up.
-Check out our post about how to Google yourself properly, because if you don’t do it right, you could miss something really important.
+First, search for yourself or your brand to see what comes up.
+Check out our post about how to Google yourself, because if you don’t do it right, you could miss something really important.

 Next, sign up for Google Alerts.
 You’ll get a notification whenever someone mentions your name or brand so you can react in real time.
 Check out these other incredible online reputation management tools that help you keep tabs on your search results, social mentions and brand sentiment.